Above (Mad Season album)

 Above is the only studio album by the American rock band Mad Season, released on March 14, 1995, through Columbia Records.
 Above peaked at No. 24 on the Billboard 200 chart.
 The album has been certified gold by the RIAA in the United States.
-Layne Staley created the artwork on the album cover and inside the inlay.
+The band's singer Layne Staley created the artwork on the album cover and inside the inlay.

 Background

 During the production of Pearl Jam's Vitalogy, guitarist Mike McCready went into rehabilitation in Minneapolis, Minnesota, where he met John Baker Saunders, who would a short while later become bassist in The Walkabouts.
 In 1994, when the two returned to Seattle, they formed a side band with Screaming Trees drummer Barrett Martin.
 Immediately the trio set up rehearsal time together and began writing material.
 McCready then brought in friend and Alice in Chains frontman Layne Staley to round out the line-up.
 McCready had hoped that being around sober musicians would push Staley to get himself sober.